Comparative Programming Languages

 More details on course web site.

-It will be hard to monitor that, but cheating on our quizzes will be treated as equivalent to cheating on an in-person exam, with corresponding penalties: I will be asking for a grade of FD in the course for any academic dishonesty on quizzes.
+I will be asking for a grade of FD in the course for any academic dishonesty on quizzes.

 We're going to be looking at programming differently that you're (probably) used to, so we'll have to rethink our basic definitions too.